 And both are regarded today as CAMs (Complementary and alternative medicines).
 This is because, generally, both osteopathic and chiropractor treatment “falls outside of mainstream healthcare” and are practiced mainly to complement and assist recovery.
-Unlike other CAMs, both osteopathy and chiropractic are recommended by NICE (the National Institute for Health and Care Excellence) as manual therapies for pains such as lower back pain, and both are regulated as conventional medicines: with laws that ensure practitioners are properly qualified and adhere to the right standards and codes of practice.
+Unlike other CAMs, both osteopathy and chiropractic are recommended by NICE (the National Institute for Health and Care Excellence) as manual therapies for pains such as lower back pain and upper back pain, and both are regulated as conventional medicines: with laws that ensure practitioners are properly qualified and adhere to the right standards and codes of practice.
 In addition to this in 2017 Osteopathy and osteopaths joins the group of NHS health practitioners known as Allied Health Professionals (AHP’s).

 Which should you choose, the chiropractor or osteopath?

 At this point one might be inclined to join the few practitioners conceding there are no differences, one might even be wondering if it makes little difference as a form of “manual therapy” pain relief.
 However, to form this worldview is to simply ignore the testament of thousands of practicing osteopaths and chiropractors.
 To get to the crux of the point, the most obvious difference between the two practices is the central focus, or philosophy:

 Chiropractors — still heavily influenced by David Palmers quest to trace the source of disease to misalignment of vertebrae – focus primarily on the spine and, to a greater extent, the skeleton.
 For chiropractors the main ambition is to achieve “proper alignment of the skeleton”.